Explore Downtown Birmingham

 We’re proud of our downtown’s impressive walking score (86!), but when you need to up your transportation game downtown, rest assured that you have options – like those found below!

-Downtown Trails
+Downtown BHM Trails

 Follow the trail…

-There’s so much more to discover in Downtown Birmingham!
+There’s so much more to discover in downtown Birmingham!
 Check out these trails to find unique and exciting experiences in the heart of the city.
 And stay tuned — we’ve got even more trails coming your way soon!
 We’re just getting started, and there’s plenty more to explore.